Skip to content

 • segs

-• The segmentation data to be filtered and ordered.
-This is the primary input over which the ordering and filtering operations are performed.
+• The segmentation elements (SEGS) to be filtered and ordered.
+This is the primary input on which the ordering and filtering operations are performed.

 • Comfy dtype: SEGS